axr167/interview-prep/technical-rounds/00-Graphs/README.md

 - Aim is to have a 1:1 correspondence between set 1 and set 2
 - 'n' jobs and 'n' people.
 A person can do only 1 job.
 Can we perform a matching between the 2?
 Problem: Not every person can do every job.
 Can we perform a matching given those conditions?
-  - If jobs have weights can you maximize weights?
+  - If edges have weights can you maximize weights?